Birtinya QLD, Australia

-The Sunshine Coast University Hospital encompasses a 450 overnight bed public tertiary level teaching hospital, with future expansion to 950 overnight beds, that will provide a full range of ambulatory and acute services supported by a central energy plant, car park and an academic and research centre.
+MAAP worked alongside Deicke Richards Architects and Conrad Gargett Architects to develop a master plan for the Sunshine Coast University Hospital (SCUH) which encompasses a 450 overnight bed public tertiary level teaching hospital, with future expansion to 950 overnight beds.
+It provides a full range of ambulatory and acute services supported by a central energy plant, car park and an academic and research centre.

 Patient care and place making is integral to the SCUH vision.
-The objective of the masterplan was to promote good design, flexibility and accessibility and aims to consider the basic architectural structure and organisation of space to provide a foundation on which a healing environment can be built.
-As a member of the architectural team, MAAP developed a flexible masterplan which will accommodate the development of multiple major facilities on a single site.
-MAAP were in charge of concept medical planning design, high level strategy and client/ team liaison, application of evidence base design and international perspective on healthcare facilities.
+The objective of the master plan was to promote good design, flexibility and accessibility using the underlying architectural structure and organisation of space to support versatile healing environments.
+MAAP led high level strategy and client/team liaison, masterplanning and concept stage clinical planning, the application of evidence based design and international perspectives on healthcare facilities, and user consultation ahead of PPP procurement.